Which Americans Are at Highest Risk of Robberies?

 As opposed to theft, larceny, and vehicle theft, which are property crimes, robbery is a type of violent crime.
 To be considered a robbery, the incident must involve violence or threat of violence, with or without the use of weapons.

-In the case of robberies, about one-third involve a firearm or the threat of one, while another 8.3% involve criminals using knives or other cutting instruments, but nearly 4 in 10 robberies are strong-arm robberies, or incidents in which an attacker uses their own body, such as their hands, fists, even teeth, or the threat of the use of their personal strength.
+Approximately 36 percent of robberies involve a firearm or the threat of one.
+About 9 percent involve criminals using knives or other cutting instruments.
+However, about 42 percent of robberies are strong-arm robberies, which is when an attacker uses their body, such as hands, fists, or even teeth.

 It’s important to note that an actual theft need not have been completed for an incident to be considered a robbery.
 For instance, a person fleeing a store with merchandise in-hand who, when confronted by a security guard, punches the guard, drops the merchandise and flees has committed a robbery even though they didn’t actually make off with anything valuable.